aveq-research/videoparser-ng/DEVELOPERS.md

 ## Modifications Made

 This explains the high level changes made to ffmpeg to support the extraction of bitstream properties.

+All modifications are marked with `// videoparser:` comments for easy identification.

 We have modified `decode.c` to extract the frame index (method `ff_decode_receive_frame`).